-From the very first road closures we had support from the council – from our Councillors Lisa Trickett, Martin Straker-Weld and (then not a councillor) Clare Spencer, from BCC staff – the legendary Sue Smith, and now from Karen Creavin, Garry Dalton and the amazing Olga!
+From the very first road closures we had support from the council – from our Councillors Lisa Trickett, Martin Straker-Weld and Clare Spencer (in her pre-councillor days), from City Council staff – the legendary Sue Smith, and now from Karen Creavin, Garry Dalton and the amazing Olga!

-From those first streets in Kings Heath and Moseley, ActiveStreets has spread over the whole of Birmingham, and we have made in total over 100 road closures for ActiveStreets earlier this year had it’s 100th road closures event.
+From those first streets in Kings Heath and Moseley, ActiveStreets has spread over the whole of Birmingham and earlier this year had it’s 100th road closures event.

 We’re planning a picnic at Calthorpe Park on 29th April to get together street organisers to share experiences and plan new events with the ever growing number of people interested.
 Other organisations who have been involved like Parks4Play, the Library Service and Musicshakers may also be coming along.